 The airline welcomed its first MD-11 in March 1993.
 In total, the airline would operate 20 examples of both the passenger-only and freight-only variants.

-WO abruptly ceased operations in March 2014 after 66 years of service.
+World Airways abruptly ceased operations in March 2014 after 66 years of service.

 Zambia Airways (ZN)